Illinois family law to change in 2016: What you need to know

 Changes to family law in Illinois are in the future.
 Senate Bill 57 was introduced in January of 2015 and signed into law in July.
 It is scheduled to go into effect in January of 2016.
 As reported in Illinois Times the bill, also known as the “modern family law,” is an attempt to update the state’s laws regarding custody and other family law issues.

 More on the impact of the new law on child custody

-The law is designed to remove the concept of “custody,” attempting to shift the focus away from joint versus sole custody towards “parental responsibilities.”
-Instead of receiving a custody determination, each parent has responsibilities; instead of visitation each has parenting time.
+The law is designed to remove the concept of “custody,” attempting to shift the focus away from joint versus sole custody toward “parental responsibilities.”
+Instead of receiving a custody determination, each parent has responsibilities; instead of visitation, each has parenting time.